oikonomopo/electron-deep-linking-mac-win/README.md

 After running the installer (electron-deep-linking-osx/dist/electron-quick-start-1.0.0.dmg), you can try to open myApp with Deep-Linking, entering myapp://param at Safari address-bar.

 If app is opened, it activates and you can see at dev tools console the log open-url event: ```myapp://param```!

-:bulb:
-// TODO When app is closed and have a call with custom-url-protocol, open app and get the custom-url-protocol!
-Any kind of help for this issue is appreciated!

 ## Resources for Further investigation